Threatened Species Poems to Inspire You

 by a sacrificial goodness"

-In an entry from this year, Year 11 student Pardis from Hobart College beautifully conveys the nature of the quoll.
+Highly commended in the Threatened Species Prize 2023, Year 11 student Pardis from Hobart College beautifully conveys the nature of the quoll in this short, precise poem.

 Feeling inspired?

-Attend our free digital workshops on September 7 and enter the Threatened Species Prize (F-12), awarded to the best poem written in response to Australia’s threatened species.
+Attend our free digital workshops on September 9 with Kirli Saunders OAM and enter the Threatened Species Prize (F-12), awarded to the best poem written in response to Australia’s threatened species.
 See the list of threatened flora, fauna and ecological communities for more inspiration - can you find an animal or plant that doesn't get the attention it deserves?

 Check out the full list of POEM FOREST Entry Categories, Prizes and Judges here.